 6.11.1.3.6 Should the Customer(s) disagree with the ISO’s initial apportionment of the penalty based on each party’s relative fault, then the parties shall meet in an attempt to informally resolve the penalty allocation.
 If the parties cannot agree informally, the matter shall be submitted to the FERC pursuant to Section 205 of the Federal Power Act.

-6.11.1.3.7 Once there is a final order by FERC regarding the ISO’s ability to directly assign the penalty amounts, the ISO shall include such amounts in the appropriate Customer’s or Customers’ next monthly invoice.
+6.11.1.3.7 Once there is a final order by FERC regarding the ISO’s ability to directly assign the penalty amounts, the ISO shall include such amounts in the appropriate Customer’s or Customers’ invoice for the next Billing Period.
 Such payment amount shall be due with interest calculated at the FERC authorized refund rate from the date of payment of the penalty by the ISO, provided however, nothing precludes the Customer or Customers from paying such penalty when it becomes due for the ISO to avoid paying interest costs.
 If the Customer pays such penalty under protest when it becomes due and prior to a final order by FERC and such Customer is thereafter found not liable, the Customer is entitled to a refund of the penalty amount from the ISO, with interest calculated at the FERC authorized refund rate from the date the Customer pays the penalty.

 6.11.1.4 Allocation of Costs When a Customer is the Registered Entity